The Velvet Underground: Reed's departure and release of Loaded (1970)

-Live at Max's, Squeeze & Final VU shows (1970–1973)
+Live at Max's, Squeeze and final VU shows (1970–1973)

 With manager Steve Sesnick looking to fill bookings (following the departure of Lou Reed), and with the pending release of Loaded in November 1970, the band, now with Sterling Morrison on guitar, Moe Tucker on drums, Walter Powers on bass, and Doug Yule taking over lead vocals and guitar, played periodic shows to promote the album from November 1970 to August 1971, playing shows around the U.S. By this juncture, Sterling Morrison had received his degree from the City College of New York.
 Following a show in Houston, Texas, he left the group in August 1971 to pursue a Ph.D. in medieval literature at the University of Texas at Austin.
 He had packed an empty suitcase and when the time came for the band to return to New York City, he told them at the airport that he was staying in Texas and quitting the band—the last founding member to quit.
 Morrison's replacement was singer/keyboard player Willie Alexander.
 This brief line-up of the band played several shows in the US and Canada in September 1971, and in October and November 1971 the band did several shows in England, Wales, and the Netherlands to support the 1971 European release of Loaded, some of which are collected on the 2001 box set Final V.U.
 After the brief European tour in November 1971 was finished, the lineup of Yule, Tucker, Alexander and Powers disbanded.